florianeckerstorfer/popclipextensions/README.md

 Before installing any of these extensions, you need to install [Popclip](http://shrt.at/MF).

 1. Download the repository
-2. Double click the `.popclipext` file
+2. Double click the `OpenInST2.popclipext` file
 3. Done

+Instead of opening the `OpenInST2.popclipext` you can open a Terminal window, navigate to the `popclipextensions` directory and execute

+    $ make install